The Power of Diversity in the Future of Work

 While challenges still exist, there has been some progress.
 The number of Fortune 500 companies with greater than 40% board diversity has more than doubled since 2012, but it’s been at a slow pace and not reflective of our actual social structure.

-When last reported, women and minorities accounted for just 34% of board seats overall and executive leadership looked even more grim.
-Only 33 of Fortune's top 500 companies have female CEOs and shockingly fewer are people of color.
+In 2021, women and minorities accounted for just 38% of board seats overall and executive leadership looked even more grim.
+Only 41 of Fortune's top 500 companies have female CEOs and shockingly fewer are people of color.

 "How can we solve the world's problems when 50% of the population is not at the table?" says Clara Piloto, director of Global Programs and Digital Plus Programs with MIT Professional Education.